Kavisha20340/assignment/README.md

 # Django REST API with custom token based authentication with Firebase

 This is a Django project that implements custom token-based authentication with Firebase for registering a user, logging in and authorizing a user to access protected views.
+It has been developed in fulfillment of an assignment given by BeWyse for SDE Intern
 ## Features

 - MongoDB to store user data